zxkevinxz/ai-hero/ai-plans/technique-directory.md

 Tasks:

-- [ ] Expand beyond resources
-- [ ] Add examples of tool calling implementations
-- [ ] Include best practices for tool selection
+- [ ] Provide 3 options for the section
-- [ ] Show how to structure tool calls effectively
-- [ ] Add error handling considerations

 ### 10. LLM Call Chaining